 9:30-10:00: Searching Beyond Gelman

 10:00-10:30: Citation Management

 Once you've done all that research how do you keep track of it?
 Step away from the notecards and learn about online citation tools like Refworks, Zotero and Mendeley.
-Librarian David Ettinger will help you find the tool that is right for you and get you started using it.
+Librarians will help you find the tool that is right for you and get you started using it.

 Staying Current in One's Field

-Librarian Ann Brown will help you find out how to stay current in your field.
+A successful graduate student participates in the research conversation of her/his field.
+If you need help getting started, this workshop will help you find out how to stay current.
 You'll learn how to set up journal table of contents alerts, search alerts, and identify key journals in your field.